Comprehensive Examination Committee Policies and Procedures

 - The comprehensive examination committee will report the test results to the faculty for endorsement of results.

 - The approximate weight distribution of each content area will be identified prior to the examination.

 IV.
 Examination Date

-- The examination will be administered on the Friday prior to the beginning of Clinical I from 9AM-1PM.
+- The examination will be administered on the Friday prior to the beginning of Summer I from 9AM-12Noon.
 Students with testing accommodations are required to provide written documentation of accommodations at least 2 weeks prior to the examination date.
 Students are required to contact the chair of the comprehensive examination committee 2 weeks prior to the examination date in order to make testing accommodations arrangements.

 V. Retake Examinations